-We will have two additional portable toilets situated in Sheen Gate CP for runners to use.
-We would
+We will have three additional portable toilets situated in Sheen Gate CP for runners to use free of

-There will be individual mile markers along the course – as a basic rule, Start/finish at Sheen Gate HQ is
+There will be individual mile markers or markings along the course – as a basic rule, Start/Sheen HQ =

 Litter In the Park

 Please drop all your litter in the bins or area situated next to the water Stations or the many various bins

 within the park.
 It’s important we leave the park with only our footprints of the running and nothing

 else, to ensure the beauty and well-being of the park is maintained.